OctopusDeploy/blog/blog/2020-06/cloud-hybrid-saas-or-vm/index.md

 Octopus [retention policies](http://g.octopushq.com/RetentionPolicies) have a default configuration on all Octopus instances; we recommend reviewing them to suit your requirements.

 When configuring Octopus Server on a VM, you select the storage that Octopus uses for the [server folders](http://g.octopushq.com/OctopusServerFolders); this means you can set the storage limits that suit you for these folders and configure retention policies accordingly.

 Octopus Cloud provides plenty of storage for most businesses; however, the amount of storage you can use has a [limit](ttp://g.octopushq.com/AcceptableUsage).
+Where long term retention is required for regulatory compliance, you may find this a reason to select Octopus Server over Octopus Cloud.
 We've added monitoring to the Technical section of the Octopus instance management page to view the details and login to your Octopus Account.
 Then, on your instance, select {{ Manage,Resource Usage }}, this is updated every 24 hours.

 ![cloud-limits](cloud-limits.png "width=500")